 Nearly 20 years ago, I was an R&D engineer designing laundry detergents for markets around the world.
+I have written some washer dryer reviews online that you might be interested in.
 One was a washing machine detergent for China.
 Having analysed the data showing widespread ownership of washing machines in Chinese homes, we were confident it would sell well.
 We were wrong.

 The reason why became clear when I moved to China and spent more time in Chinese homes.
 I saw that washing machines typically sat in the living room corner, covered by a sheet and rarely used, save for bulky clothes.
 Most laundry was done by hand: a better product would have been a great hand-washing detergent.